fivetran/dbt_recharge/README.md

 ### 🚨 Snowflake Users 🚨
 You may need to provide the case-sensitive spelling of your source tables that are also Snowflake reserved words.

 In this package, this would apply to the `ORDER` source.
-If you are receiving errors for this source, include the following in your `dbt_project.yml` file:
+If you are receiving errors for this source, include the following in your `dbt_project.yml` file. (**Note:** This should not be necessary for the `ORDERS` source table.)
 ```yml
 vars:
   recharge_order_identifier: '"Order"' # as an example, must include this quoting pattern and adjust for your exact casing